vuejs/eslint-plugin-vue/docs/rules/slot-name-casing.md

 }
 ```

 - `"camelCase"` (default) ...
-Enforce slot name to be camel case.
+Enforce slot name to be in camel case.
 - `"kebab-case"` ...
-Enforce slot name to be kebab case.
+Enforce slot name to be in kebab case.
 - `"singleword"` ...
-Enforce slot name to be single word.
+Enforce slot name to be a single word.

 ### `"kebab-case"`